Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 ### Singletons

-While most state should be tracked locally in the program parameters for a specific unspent output, some on-chain use cases may require keeping track of “global” state.
+While most state should be tracked locally in the program-level arguments for a specific unspent output, some on-chain use cases may require keeping track of “global” state.
 For example, one may want to limit issuance of an asset, so only 100 units can be issued per day.
 This can be done using the *singleton* design pattern.

 First, one needs to create an asset for which only one unit can ever be issued.
 This requires some understanding of how the Chain Protocol handles issuances.
 Unique issuance — ensuring that issuances cannot be replayed — is a challenging problem that is outside the scope of this paper.
 The Chain Protocol’s solution is that each issuance input has a nonce that, when combined with the transaction’s `mintime`, `maxtime`, and asset ID, must be unique throughout the blockchain’s history.
 As a result, an issuance *program* can ensure that it is only used once by committing to a specific nonce, transaction mintime, and transaction maxtime: